 You can also fill out the confirmation if you think you may start the court process, but are not sure yet.
 The court will keep this record in case you start an application involving children within the next 12 months.

 For those who have a court application involving children, you must complete the confirmation form.
 The court will have no other way of knowing that you have done the module.
 If the court does not receive your confirmation, you may have to do the module again, or attend an in-person session.
 There may be consequences if you do not complete the Parent Information Program when you are required to do so.

 Note: if you are required to attend PIP, and have not attended an in-person session within the last year, you may be scheduled for an in-person session.

 Remarque : Si vous devez suivre le PIP et que vous n’avez pas participé à une séance en personne au cours de la dernière année, un membre du personnel du tribunal pourrait vous inscrire à une séance en personne.

 You can attend PIP in English or French.
 The other party will be signed up for a different session – you will not attend together.
 You cannot bring your children to PIP with you.
-PIP is offered throughout Nova Scotia at the Family Courts and Supreme Court (Family Divisions).
+PIP is offered throughout Nova Scotia at the Family Court and Supreme Court (Family Division).

-PIP is a mandatory program for most applications involving children, particularly where parenting arrangements (custody and access) are being addressed.
+PIP is a mandatory program for most applications involving children, particularly where parenting arrangements (custody and access, parenting time, or contact time) are being addressed.
 This is a requirement under the court’s rules.

 The main goals of the Parent Information Program are: